 Fortunately, there aren’t that many poisonous spiders in this part of the United States.
 That said, the hobo spider itself is fairly common.
 While not fatally poisonous, you still need to watch out for them and keep from being bitten if you can!
 Here’s what you need to know about hobo spiders.

-A coronary artery stent can open up — and keep open — any narrowed places in a heart artery.
+There are many reasons your doctor may recommend a heart stent.
+In my case, I had a sore jaw and I noticed that my hand was twitching and was struggling to do what I needed it to do.
+I had a coronary stent procedure that opened up — and kept open — the narrowed places in my heart artery.
 Here’s what I’ve learned after having a heart stent put in a few years ago, plus what it was like to have an angiogram and angioplasty.

 Here’s how to tell if you’ve been bitten by a black widow spider and how to treat the spider bite if you have.
 Be sure to look for the classic red hourglass shape on the spider’s body.